Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety.md

 `psa_wipe_all_key_slots` and `psa_destroy_key` mark the slot as deleted and go to sleep until the slot state becomes UNUSED.
 When waking up, they wipe the slot, and return.

 If the slot is already marked as deleted the threads calling `psa_wipe_all_key_slots` and `psa_destroy_key` go to sleep until the deletion completes.
 To satisfy #key-destruction-long-term-requirements none of the threads may return from the call until the slot is deleted completely.
-This can be achieved by signalling them when the slot has already been whiped and ready for use, that is not marked for deletion anymore.
+This can be achieved by signalling them when the slot has already been wiped and ready for use, that is not marked for deletion anymore.
 To handle spurious wake-ups, these threads need to be able to tell whether the slot was already deleted.
 This is not trivial, because by the time the thread wakes up, theoretically the slot might be in any state.
 It might have been reused and maybe even marked for deletion again.

 To resolve this, we can either: